-The autolamp system also keeps the lights on for approximately 20 seconds after the ignition switch is turned to the OFF position.
+The autolamp system sets the headlamps to turn on and off automatically.
+It also keeps the lights on for approximately 20 seconds after the ignition switch is turned to the OFF position.

-- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to the OFF position. - Foglamps are not controlled by the autolamps.
-In order to turn on the foglamps, you must turn the lamp switch to the position and pull toward you for foglamps.
+- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to the OFF position.

-Foglamp control (if equipped) 护
+Foglamp control (if equipped) 却

-The headlamp control also operates the foglamps.
-The foglamps can be turned on only when the headlamp control is in the \mathbf{ID} position and the high beams are not turned on.
+The foglamps can be turned on only when the headlamp control is in the $\equiv O$ position and the high beams are not turned on.

 Pull headlamp control towards you to turn foglamps on.
-The foglamp indicator light \mathbf{ID} will illuminate.
+The foglamp indicator light $\ddagger 0$ will illuminate.